 To many, the first thing that comes to mind when thinking of incentives are financial tools.
 However at the ELCN's workshop on the subject in Madrid, Spain, from 5-7 November, it turned out the motivations were manifold, ranging from conservation ideals to sentiment and tradition.
 Interestingly, studies have shown that financial motivations often rank at the bottom of the list of reasons why landowners get engaged in private land conservation.
-During the workshop this was confirmed with both the results of a global level scientific research and a practical example from Burren in Ireland.
+During the workshop this was confirmed with both the results of a global level scientific research and practical examples.

 The workshop has further examined and compared various tools for creating such incentives: fiscal tools that reward conservation on private land, technical / structural incentives, and legal incentives.
 It has presented some of best-practice examples of incentivising private land conservation, but it has also touched upon the potential areas of conflict (e.g. national subsidies for conservation and state-aid).